 In time it is expected that the vaccine will save hundreds of lives every year in the UK.
 A recent Scottish study has already shown a 71% reduction in pre-cancerous cervical disease in young women.

-Since the start of the vaccination programme in the UK there has been a big decline in the number of young people with genital warts.

-Having the HPV vaccine

-The vaccine is given in your arm and you need two doses to be fully protected.
+Ten years since the start of the vaccination programme in the UK there has been a big decline in HPV infections and in the number of young people with genital warts.
+Having the HPV vaccine The vaccine is given in your arm and you need 2 doses to be fully protected.
 The first injection is given in year 8 and the second one usually 6 to 12 months later.
 You will be informed when you are due the second dose.
 To give you the best protection, the vaccine should be given before you become sexually active.

-What if I have not had my first HPV vaccine by the age of 15?

-If you have not had any HPV vaccine before you are 15 years old you will need three doses.
-This is because the response to two doses in older girls and boys is not as good.

-The second dose will be given around a month after the first dose, and a final dose is given around six months after the first dose.

-If you have missed your vaccine you should speak to the immunisation team or your GP practice about making an appointment as soon as possible.
+If you are sexually active you should still have the vaccine.

+The HPV vaccine Gardasil has been the HPV vaccine used in the NHS vaccination schedule since 2012.
+Sometime during the 2021 to 2022 academic year the HPV vaccine used in the programme will switch to Gardasil 9.
+Gardasil 9 can be given for the first and second dose or to complete a course that was previously started with Gardasil.
 I missed my vaccination, can I still have it?

 Yes.
-If you missed either of your vaccinations at school, you can have them up to your 25th birthday.
-Contact your school nurse or GP practice as soon as possible.

-Women who have had the vaccine will still need to go for cervical screening

-All women aged 25 and over in England are offered cervical screening tests.

-The vaccine will prevent around 70% of cervical cancer cases, but screening is still needed to pick up any other cervical abnormalities.
+If you missed either of your vaccinations at school, you should try and catch-up as soon as possible.
+Contact your school nurse, school immunisation team or GP practice to arrange an appointment.
+You remain eligible to receive the vaccine up until your 25th birthday.
+Women who have had the vaccine will still need to go for cervical screening All women aged 25 and over in England are offered cervical screening tests.
+The vaccines will prevent up to 90% of cervical cancer cases, but women should still attend for cervical screening when invited to do so.
 What about the other cancers?

 There are currently no screening programmes for other HPV-related cancers.
 If you are worried about any symptoms speak to your GP practice.

-Remember
+For more information about possible side effects of the vaccine or to see the patient information leaflet for the vaccine, visit www.nhs.uk/hpv Remember